 Authority: In October 2015, President Napolitano initiated a comprehensive review of the University of California's response to allegations of sexual violence and sexual harassment committed at the University.
 On June 27, 2017, President Napolitano issued The University of California Sexual Violence and Sexual Harassment Investigation and Adjudication Frameworks for Senate and Non-Senate Faculty and The University of California Sexual Violence and Sexual Harassment Investigation and Adjudication Framework for Staff and Non-Faculty Academic Personnel (the Systemwide Frameworks).
-The Systemwide Frameworks outline the University's general process for investigating and adjudicating alleged violations of the SVSH Policy by University faculty members or non-represented non-faculty academic appointees.
+The Systemwide Frameworks outline the University's general process for investigating and adjudicating alleged violations of the University's Sexual Violence and Sexual Harassment Policy ("SVSH Policy") by University faculty members or non-represented non-faculty academic appointees.
+The Policy and Systemwide Frameworks were revised effective July 31, 2019.

-President Napolitano charged the Chancellors of each UC campus to develop a process for implementing the SVSH Policy and the Systemwide Frameworks.
+President Napolitano charged the Chancellors of each University of California ("UC") campus to develop a process for implementing the SVSH Policy and the Systemwide Frameworks.
 This Interim Procedure implements the Systemwide Frameworks for faculty and non-faculty academic appointees who are alleged to have violated the SVSH Policy.
-In addition, the University of California, San Francisco (UCSF) has elected to apply the Systemwide Frameworks in cases involving alleged violations of the UC Nondiscrimination Policy by faculty and non-faculty academic appointees where there is also an alleged violation(s) of the SVSH Policy.
+In addition, the University of California, San Francisco (UCSF) has elected to apply the Systemwide Frameworks in cases involving alleged violations of the UC Policy on Discrimination, Harassment and Affirmative Action in the Workplace (the Nondiscrimination Policy") by faculty and non-faculty academic appointees where there is also an alleged violation(s) of the SVSH Policy.